dayan9265/climate-change-awereness-pandemic/README.md

 Though the global topic, and the global number of views for the topic ‘Climate change’ diminished during this period, articles with themes related to the urgency of the situation seemed to gain in popularity!

-There is also a ‘back to normalcy’ effect, described here as the 'summer' period, where all subject related to Climate change, diminished in popularity compared to the lockdown period.
+There is also a "back to normalcy" effect, described here as the "summer" period, where all subject related to Climate change, diminished in popularity compared to the lockdown period.

-What we can also note is the interest in global emission pattern through the article on ‘Ozone depletion and climate change’.

 To further investigate this, we took the top 30 articles that had the most differential pageviews during the lockdown period and we classified them into 3 categories: `negative`, `neutral` and `positive`: